 “A Bold New Chapter serves as a strong call to action.
 It challenges the status quo to create a more modern Macy’s, Inc. We are making the necessary moves to reinvigorate relationships with our customers through improved shopping experiences, relevant assortments and compelling value,” said Tony Spring, chief executive officer, Macy’s, Inc. “Our teams are energized by the work ahead as we accelerate our path to market share gains, sustainable, profitable growth and value creation for our shareholders.”

-Macy’s will focus their investments in approximately 350 go-forward locations.
-Additionally, the company will continue to expand their small-format stores.
+In addition to investing in 350 go-forward locations, the company will continue to expand their small-format stores.
 Macy’s expects free cash flow to return to pre-pandemic levels and capital spend to be below 2024 levels in 2025 through these efforts.